WarPigs1602/midircd/README.md

 ## Main Features

 - **Configurable Feature System:**
   All server features can be enabled or disabled at runtime or via configuration (F-lines).
-See `include/ircd_features.h`.
+See `include/ircd_features.h` and `doc/readme.midircd`.

 - **Advanced Channel Modes:**
   - `+c`: Block mIRC/ANSI color codes